Case D

 Challenge.

-The device cleared regulatory review.
-The team planned deployment.
-Then the hospital CISO buying center asked for a full vendor security assessment package: framework readiness evidence, NIST 800-53 alignment, an MDS2 response, an SBOM, a documented breach response plan, and BAAs.
+The device clears regulatory review.
+The team plans deployment.
+Then the hospital CISO buying center asks for a full vendor security assessment package: framework readiness evidence, NIST 800-53 alignment, an MDS2 response, an SBOM, a documented breach response plan, and BAAs.
 The complete list of what these buying centers expect is on the Hospital Security Review Readiness page.

 Compliance certifications can take 12 to 24 months from zero.
 The MDS2 is multi-week the first time.
-Six months pre-pilot was too late to start.
+Months pre-pilot is too late to start.

 Solution (what we now do).